The Institute of Vocal Studies

 About us

-The Institute of Vocal Studies at the I. J. Paderewski Academy of Music in Poznań conducts courses in vocal studies in specialties of solo singing and musical singing.
+The Institute of Vocal Studies at the I.J.
+Paderewski Academy of Music in Poznań conducts courses in vocal studies in specialties of Solo Singing and Musical Singing.

 The Institute includes:

-• international and national scientific conferences,
+• international and national academic conferences,

 • National Vocal Master Classes,